liontiger23/thesis-template-latex/README.md

 ## Building

-Following command builds your presentations into `.pdf`:
+Following command builds your thesis into `.pdf`:

 ```
 make